 This course focuses on contemporary issues, trends, and practices in the criminal justice field.
-PREREQ-UISITE(S): CCJS 110 or consent of department.
+PREREQUISITE(S): CCJS 110 or consent of department.
 Three hours lecture/discussion each week.
 Formerly CJ 244.
-3 semester hours

-CCJS 246 Constitutional Law (R only) A topical study of the development of the U.S. Constitution through interpretation by the Supreme Court.
+CCJS 246 Constitutional Law (R only)

+A topical study of the development of the U.S. Constitution through interpretation by the Supreme Court.
 Subjects include judicial review, federalism, congressional and presidential authority, the First Amendment, criminal rights, due process, and equal protection of the law.
 PREREQUISITE(S): CCJS 110.
 Formerly CJ 246.
-3 semester hours